nus-tic4001-AY2122S1/tp/docs/DeveloperGuide.md

 - Obtain a sample test file, eg. justbook.txt with saved entries (correctly formatted)
 - Copy the sample test file to a local folder named data
 - start up the app, eg.` java -jar justbook.jar` via a windows cmd or compatible terminal
-- Type in a user name of your choice
+- Type in a username of your choice
 - Type `show --all` or `show all` to check the display list tallies with those saved in the justbook.txt file
 - Sample instruction: